Magathi7/exno1/README.md

 # Result
-Thus the programs are executed successfully.
+Thus the given data successfully performed data cleaning and saved the cleaned data to a file.